A Love Letter to My Period Cup That’s Saved Me OVER $125! (Ships FREE!)

 - You can exercise without any worry or discomfort.

-- Traveling just got a whole lot lighter since you don’t need to carry around a surplus of tampons.
+- Traveling just got a whole lot easier since you’re ditching tampons.

 To see learn more or to see about your eligibility, check this page for more information.